DSeahYS/Study-Space-With-Me/Space Deck/README.md

 ## Features

 - **Interactive Flashcards**: Click any card to flip it and reveal the answer with smooth 3D rotation animation
+- **Star Important Cards**: Mark cards as important with a star icon for quick access later
+- **Starred Cards View**: Filter to view only your starred cards for focused review
+- **Persistent Storage**: Your starred cards are saved in browser storage and persist across sessions
 - **Navigation Controls**: Previous/Next buttons to browse through the deck sequentially
 - **Shuffle Functionality**: Randomize the order of flashcards for varied study sessions
-- **Card Counter**: Track your progress with a live counter showing current card position
+- **Card Counter**: Track your progress with a live counter showing current card position and starred count
 - **Responsive Design**: Optimized for desktop, tablet, and mobile devices
 - **Space Theme**: Immersive cosmic design with animated starfield background and futuristic fonts
 - **Smooth Animations**: Powered by AnimeJS for professional-grade transitions